-Due to the Coronavirus/COVID-19, my family’s income has changed.
-Can I appeal my financial aid eligibility for the 2020-2021 academic year to receive more funds?
+my family’s income has changed.
+Can I appeal to receive additional financial aid for the 2021-2022 academic year?

 Kent State University understands that your family may have experienced changes to your financial circumstances related to the Coronavirus/COVID-19 pandemic.
 If your family’s financial circumstances have changed as a result of Coronavirus/COVID-19 (e.g. loss of income, death of parent or spouse), you have the option to complete the Special Circumstance Application.
 Through the special circumstance process, we can review the information previously submitted on the Free Application for Federal Student Aid (FAFSA) if it is no longer an accurate representation of your family’s current financial situation.

 Will taking online or remote courses affect my federal financial aid (VA benefits, PELL Grant, Federal Direct Loans)?

 The U.S. Department of Education has indicated that, as long as students are enrolled and working toward their degrees, federal Pell Grants, SEOG grants and Federal Direct Loans should not be impacted by this disruption.
 According to the U.S. Department of Veterans Affairs, students receiving GI Bill benefits have been advised that payments will continue for students who continue to be enrolled this term.

 Will taking online or remote courses affect my Ohio College Opportunity Grant (OCOG)?

 No. However, students need to be enrolled at least 51% in Kent Campus-designated courses to receive OCOG.

 What if I have a general question about my financial aid?